1891–92 Dumbarton F.C. season: April

 On 2 April John Bell earned his second cap against England, and John McLeod earned his fourth cap in the same game, with Bell scoring Scotland's goal in the 4–1 defeat.

 A week later Rangers came to Boghead on league business.
 Unfortunately the referee from Dundee failed to appear and both teams agreed to a Dumbarton official taking his place.
 Goals from Boyle(2), Taylor and Bell gave the Sons a 4–1 victory, but immediately after the game Rangers protested the result.
 Rangers reason for the protest was that ‘Dumbarton had taken then down too far, and that it would be an extremely nice thing if they could get another chance to show their paces’.
 The protest was subsequently upheld even though it was the Rangers secretary who had suggested that the Dumbarton referee officiate, however the League censured Rangers for ‘unsportsmanlike behaviour’.

 On 11 April teams representing the Scottish and English Leagues met at Bolton.
 John McLeod, Jack Bell, Dickie Boyle and John Taylor all played in the 2–2 draw, in which Bell scored one of the goals.

 The following weekend Dumbarton met Vale of Leven in the Dumbartonshire Cup final at Boghead.
 A full strength team turned out.
 Miller had Dumbarton ahead midway through the first half and another goal gained through a scrimmage made the half time score 2–0.
 There were no further goals and Dumbarton retained the trophy for the fourth successive year.

-In a huge game which would go a long way to deciding the destination of the league title, Celtic visited Dumbarton on 23 April.
+In a big game which would decide the destination of the league title, Celtic visited Dumbarton on 23 April.
 McDonald was the only change to the side replacing Stewart.
-A fast and furious game saw no goals by half time but just as it looked as if the game would end in a scoreless draw Miller stepped up to grab the all important goal to provide Dumbarton with a 1–0 win.
+A game saw no goals by half time but just as it looked as if the game would end in a scoreless draw Miller scored a goal to provide Dumbarton with a 1–0 win.

 Having taken the massive step of beating their closest challengers, on 30 April Dumbarton travelled to meet Clyde in Glasgow with an unchanged side.
 In less than a minute Bell had the Sons ahead but it was not to be the easy victory that might have been predicted as Clyde came back with their best performance of the season to record a 4–1 result.

 So April ended with Dumbarton still ahead with 34 points, with 2 games left to play.
 Hearts had the same number of points but only had one remaining game, whilst Celtic were on 28 points with 4 games left.